In this article, you'll learn the following:

 Dorset Youth Pride

-Dorset Youth Pride is an inclusive event welcoming all members of the LGBTQIA+ community.
+Dorset Youth Pride is an inclusive event welcoming all members of the LGBTQIA+ community, regardless of age.
 Taking place at Shire Hall Museum, one of Dorchester’s most historic buildings, you’re guaranteed to have an unforgettable time.
-There are many exciting things to do throughout the day, with free activities and entertainment to keep you busy.
+There are many exciting things to do throughout the day, including free activities and entertainment.

 Price: Free